-If a location for the sendmail executable is not specified, Torque will attempt to find it.
+If a location for the sendmail executable is not specified, Torque will attempt to find it when you run configure.
+If you installed Torque using RPMs from Adaptive Computing, the default path will be /usr/sbin/sendmail.

 2. Set mail domain in your server settings.
 If your domain is clusterresources.com, execute: